The ads above are Google-sponsored.

 Most of the time there are few if any problems with how native language documents are translated into other languages and then published by factories that made the product.
 Once in awhile even a factory goofs.
 One such goof is from the math-challenged person who translated the BMW correct torques specified in Nm to incorrect values in Ftlbs.
 It was then published in many BMW factory publications.

 Sometimes there are problems with spelling and/or sound, that make something be the opposite than what was meant.
 The German "Auf" is such a situation.
-Many more times, the problems are meaning, rather than opposites, of course.
+Many more times, the problems are the actual meaning.

 We usually order by part number or perhaps from a sketch or we describe where it goes/fits/etc. Almost all the time, this works quite well.
 Not always.

 There are a few instances where languages have caused some serious confusion (besides politics and personal relationships!).
 There are situations where something is not described in your language properly, only in German, in literature pertaining to our motorcycles.

 Sources for this article included past articles in BMW MOA ON magazine; a posting by Joe 'Cuda' on 20 January 2001 to the Airheads LIST; my own input; and, corrections supplied to me by Hans-Jürgen of Germany.
 Further corrections were made on 3/29-30/2012 from additional input by Joe, and I made some of my own corrections at times, in later years.

 I did not take nor use 100% of everyone's suggestions, primarily due to COMMON USE in the USA; thus, any quibbling about things on this page can be blamed on ME!